Next month, we will be delivering a webinar providing an overview on emotion coaching. Not sure if this training is for you? Here’s the basics.

 Emotion coaching can be used to explore and work through moments where a child experiences intense emotions that they might be struggling to understand.
 It can also be used to discuss social situations and to introduce problem-solving during these.
 There are moments where emotion coaching is not appropriate however, and these are moments where a child has become highly dysregulated and we might consider them to have ‘flipped their lid’.
 Check out Dr Dan Siegel’s ‘hand model’ for more information on this.

-To find out how to implement this intervention, we’d recommend you catch up on our webinar from Thursday 12th November.
-Access to the recorded event costs £25, which you can request through sending us an email.
-You can also get in touch to discuss the possibility of Learning & Wellbeing Psychology delivering whole school training, tailored to your specific needs.
+To find out more about how to implement this intervention, check out our on demand webinar.
+You can also get in touch (email@example.com) to discuss the possibility of Learning & Wellbeing Psychology delivering whole school training, tailored to your specific needs.